 Under this term we can imagine the attacks that are not focused to obtain informations about the users accounts, eavesdrop the sensitive data or attack VoIP components in order to disrupt its function.
-The attacks described in this chapter are designed to make a calls with advertising content and from the perspective of the victims are very annoying.
+The attacks described in this chapter are designed to make a calls with advertising content and from theperspective of the victims are very annoying.
 Such an attack is for example SPIT (Spam over Internet Telephony), which is similar to e-mail Spam.

 The first type of SPIT is applied by the call centres through which advertisement calls are managed by agents.
 Subscribers who answer the phone are systematically or randomly searched by computer and if they answer the call, they are redirected to agents.
 Most advertising messages are recited by agents.
 The volume of such advertisement calls is in direct proportion to the number of call agents.

 Another type of SPIT, so called 'call bots', uses the same principle as the call centres except that there are no call agents.
 The advertisement message is replayed automatically from a computer.
 There is no need to employ agents.
 Everything is administered by the computer.
 Certain VoIP phones may receive an "alert-info" SIP header.
 This header contains a internet link under which the advertising message is recorded.
 The message is played when the phone rings.
 When this type of attack occurs, the calls cannot be answered.
 The issue can be solved by turning off the internet ringing download on the telephone set.
 This attack is known as Ringtone SPIT.
+Most often, a combination of the above described attacks is used as it increases the chance that the SPIT attack will be successful.